A customer asked us: “What does ‘major revisions’ mean? The journal sent me this reply after I submitted my manuscript.”

 In short, “major revisions” means you’ve got work to do on your manuscript, but you’re still very much in the game.
 You had a great research idea to start with.
 You’re not far from getting it accepted and published.

-Your target journal’s editor has sent your manuscript to two or more peer reviewers.
+Your target journal’s editor has sent your manuscript to two or more peer reviewers (whom you may have recommended).
 At least one of them felt that some substantial changes were needed before the journal can publish your work.

 This is not the “kiss of death”.
 The kiss of death is “Reject”.